Upgrades from WSUS

 File Name Extension: = .esd

-MIME type: application/octet-stream - If you are using Server 2012 or Server 2012 R2, along your update path, you may or may not heard about the dreaded KB3159706 (https://support.microsoft.com/en-us/kb/3159706).
-While Microsoft has not officially superseded this update, from the feedback I’ve seen in the communities, the patches and fixes that this KB comes with has been included with the latest cumulative update for Server 2012 and Server 2012 R2.
-According to the KB Article, you now only need to run a single command (“C:\Program Files\Update Services\Tools\wsusutil.exe” postinstall /servicing).
+3. If you are using Server 2012 or Server 2012 R2, along your update path, you may or may not heard about the dreaded KB3159706 (https://support.microsoft.com/en-us/kb/3159706).
+While Microsoft has not officially superseded this update, from the feedback we have seen in the communities, the patches and fixes that this KB comes with have been included with the latest cumulative update for Server 2012 and Server 2012 R2.
+According to the KB Article, you now only need to run a single command ("C:\Program Files\Update Services\Tools\wsusutil.exe" postinstall /servicing).
 If KB3159706 still applies to you and is installed, perform ALL OF THE STEPS BELOW including the ones for SSL (which is Microsoft’s best practice anyways; more on that in Part 7).

-Still Upgrading From Windows 7 or Windows 8?
+Are You Still Upgrading from Windows 7 or Windows 8?

 Apply this GPP to your clients that you wish to have updated to Windows 10.
 Once your systems have updated to Windows 10, be sure to remove these registry keys.
 The easiest way to remove them is to create a new GPP with the Action set to Delete with ILT to Operating System – Windows 10.
 You can now apply this and it will delete them from the updated systems.